 In unsteady (as opposed to non-equilibrium steady state) thermal transport we consider the time evolution of some initial temperature distribution.
 This can be aligned well with experiment, as techniques such as transient thermal grating or simply a laser pulse can create interesting initial temperature distributions in a laboratory environment, before dissipation of heat through a material is tracked \cite{panchenko2022unsteady, johnson2013direct, huberman2019observation}.
-Here, we propose a simple initial temperature distribution, before tracking thermal transport through energetic quasi-particles through kinetic energy measurements of various subsets of carbon atoms.
+Before tracking thermal transport (by measuring the kinetic energy of specific carbon atom subsets), we assign an initial temperature distribution and treat those subsets as energetic quasi-particles.
 This has previously been studied analytically and numerically in the 2D case \cite{panchenko2022unsteady}.
 Note that in-plane and out-of-plane \cite{kuzkin2019unsteady} dynamics are uncoupled, and are studied separately in the literature.
 Here, our focus is on in-plane thermal transport.